A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: 3D Data Analysis

-With the aforementioned works performing graph processing operations in the spatial domain, spectral methods build on a mathematically elegant approach that defines graph convolutions as spectral filtering and applies convolutions using the eigen-decomposition of the graph Laplacian~\cite{wang2018local, li2018adaptive, feng2019hypergraph, syncspec, te2018rgcnn, pan20183dti, zhang2018graph}.
-In \cite{wang2018local}, an end-to-end SpecGCN is proposed to perform spectral convolution on a local graph (K-nearest neighbor graph).
-AGCN~\cite{li2018adaptive} improves the generalizability and flexibility of GCN by learning a task-driven adaptive graph to apply to arbitrary graph structures with various sizes and connectivity.
-In HGNN~\cite{feng2019hypergraph}, a hyperedge convolution operation is designed to learn high-order data correlation for representing the complex structure in a point cloud.
+In contrast to performing graph processing operations in the spatial domain, spectral methods build on a mathematically elegant approach that defines graph convolution as spectral filtering, which relies on the eigen-decomposition of the graph Laplacian~\cite{li2018adaptive, syncspec, te2018rgcnn, pan20183dti, zhang2018graph}.
+LocalSpecGCN~\cite{wang2018local} performs spectral filtering on dynamically built local graphs while recursively clustering spectral coordinates to support graph pooling, which improves PointNet++~\cite{qi2017pointnet++} via alleviating point isolation, and also addresses the limitation of traditional spectral GCNs that the graph Laplacian and pooling hierarchy need to be pre-computed for the full graph.
+HGNN~\cite{feng2019hypergraph} designs a hyperedge convolution operation to learn high-order data correlation for representing the complex structure in a point cloud.
+Instead of using a fixed view, DiffConv~\cite{diffconv} is operated under adaptive views to match local point cloud density.
+Wiersma~\textit{et al.}~\cite{DeltaConv} design a graph-based anistropic convolutional operator by combining a set of geometric operators defined on scalar and vector fields to encode the directional information of each surface point.

-In addition to graph-convolution-based methods, another line of work aims to improve graph attention neural networks for point cloud analysis \cite{chen2019gapnet, wang2019graph, xun2021graph, huang2022dual}, where the attention weights are computed from both neighbors' positions and learnable features.
-Besides, Graph-RNN is explored in \cite{gomes2021spatio} to jointly consider relations between both spatially and temporally neighboring points for point cloud sequence analysis.
-Point Transformer~\cite{zhao2021point} and PCT~\cite{guo2021pct} introduces Transformer structures to model inter-point interactions.
-Recently, Lu \textit{et al.}~\cite{lu20223dctn} further proposes 3DCTN to combine Transformer and graph convolution structures to achieve both efficient and strong 3D point representation.
-Considering the complex agglomeration process of point clouds (including point sampling, grouping, and pooling), some works \cite{liu2019dynamic, xu2020grid, lei2020spherical, zhang2021point, li2021towards} are proposed for simplifying the procedure or promoting the efficiency.
-The performances of some of GNN-based algorithms on the task of point cloud classification are listed in Tab.~\ref{tab:3D-classification} for comparison with non-GNN-based ones~\cite{le2018pointgrid,li2018pointcnn, wu2019pointconv}.
+In addition to graph convolution based methods, another line of work aims to improve graph attention neural networks for point cloud analysis \cite{chen2019gapnet, wang2019graph, xun2021graph, huang2022dual}.
+In such work, during graph feature aggregation, attention weights are computed from both neighbors' positions and learnable features to adaptively attend important graph nodes or regions.
+In addition, graph-RNN is explored in \cite{gomes2021spatio} to consider relations between both spatially and temporally neighboring points for point cloud sequence analysis.